kairosdb/kairosdb/src/docs/restapi/AddDataPoints.rst

 **type**

 Type identifies custom data types.
 This field is only needed if the data value is something other than a number.
 The type field is the name of the registered type for the custom data.
+See :doc:`Custom Types <../kairosdevelopment/CustomData>` for information on custom types.

 ^^^^^^^^